 Dr. Iraniha & Dr. Marcus — Disease and Cholecystectomy

-Gallstones affect between 10 and 20% of the total population of the United States, and close to 20% of men have had problems with gallstones by the time they reach 75.
-Because gallstones don’t always manifest in painful or uncomfortable symptoms, many are unaware that they have a problem until surgery is necessary.
+Gallstones affect between 10% and 20% of the total population in the United States.
+Close to 20% of men in the U.S. have had problems with gallstones by the time they reach age 75.
+Because gallstones don’t always manifest in painful or uncomfortable symptoms, many people are unaware that they have a problem until the disease has advanced and surgery is necessary.

 Cholecystitis by definition is inflammation of the gallbladder, and is likely caused by one of three things:

-- Gallstones that form a blockage in the cystic duct and cause bile to build up within the gallbladder, causing inflammation.
+- Gallstones that form a gallbladder blockage in the cystic duct and cause bile to build up within the gallbladder, causing inflammation

-- Tumors that stop bile from leaving the gallbladder.
+- Tumors that stop bile from flowing out of the gallbladder

-- Bile duct blockages, caused by scarring or kinking of the bile ducts.
+- Bile duct blockages caused by scarring or knking of the bile ducts

-Gallbladder disease can be serious if not treated correctly and quickly, and patients should be aware of the warning signs that the gallbladder is inflamed.
+Gallbladder disease can be serious if not treated quickly and effectively.
+Patients should be aware of the early warning signs that indicate the gallbladder is inflamed, including:

 - Abdominal bloating

-- Pain that moves from the abdomen to your right back or shoulder
+- Pain that moves from the abdomen to the right shoulder or back

 - Steady, severe pain in the upper right portion of the abdomen